 Did Not Prep the Deck Properly:

 Improper prepping of the deck is the number one reason that a new decking stain will fail.
-In general the better a deck stain penetrates into the wood the better it will perform.
+In general, the better a deck stain penetrates into the wood the better it will perform.
 Here are a few examples of improper prepping.

 - Grayed deck was not cleaned with a wood deck cleaner prior to application of finish.
 The use of a quality deck cleaner will not only remove all the dirt, grime, and graying but it will make the prepping process much easier.
 Never use household bleach or chlorine based deck cleaners.
 This will damage the cellular structure.

-- Old failed coatings where not removed with a deck stain stripper.
+- Old failed coatings were not removed with a deck stain stripper.
 You should not apply a new coating over top of an old coating that has failed by peeling or wearing unevenly.
-This will prevent you new coating from performing properly as it will be subjective to continual failure of the old stain.
+This will prevent you new coating from performing properly as it will be subjective to the continual failure of the old stain.